leilab-isep/m1b_sismd_lb_tr/README.md

 #### Second Try

-To reduce the Throughput I decided to increase heap size from 7 GBs to 9 GBs To reduce the pax pause I decreased the max GC pause time to 80 ms.
+To reduce the Throughput I decided to increase heap size from 7 GBs to 9 GBs To reduce the max pause I decreased the max GC pause time to 80 ms.

 ```
 -Xms9g -Xmx9g -XX:+UseG1GC -XX:MaxGCPauseMillis=80 -Xlog:gc*:gc.log
 ```

-These were my results with 28123 ms.
+These were my results with 28123 ms using GCeasy tool and Visual VM.

 | Category                       | Metric / Subcategory        | Value                   |
 |--------------------------------|-----------------------------|-------------------------|